10.2 Incident and Inspection Reports

 What are inspection reports?
 An inspection report documents objective observations made regarding the conditions of a site, property, equipment, and installations.

-You might write an inspection report for any of the following situations:
+For example, you might write an inspection report for any of the following situations:

 - installation proficiency or condition of fire prevention equipment